mysociety/alaveteli/conductor/tracks/bot_resilience_modernization_20260709/plan.md

     - [x] Document how to disable challenges and contract enforcement if false positives affect legitimate FOI users
     - [x] Add metrics for challenge issued, challenge passed, challenge failed, and challenge bypassed events
     - [x] Confirm challenge false-positive risks are not accepted as low risk and have tested disablement, bypass, and rollback controls
-- [ ] Task: Conductor - User Manual Verification 'Phase 4: Bot Challenge and Contract Boundaries' (Protocol in workflow.md)
+- [x] Task: Conductor - User Manual Verification 'Phase 4: Bot Challenge and Contract Boundaries' (Protocol in workflow.md) [8a2ed40]

 ## Phase 5: Rails 8 Infrastructure Simplification and Deployment